-Julie’s latest musical adventures include, the Braden Michels Jazz Project with saxophonist Don Braden and pianist and arranger, David Restivo as well as performing in Broadsway with fellow vocalists, Heather Bambrick and Diane Leah.
-She has also worked with Decidedly Jazz Danceworks, the Toronto Tabla Ensemble, the Ancient Voices Project, the Madison Celtic Renaissance Consort and the Blackhawk Stringband.
-JazzWorks Jazz Camp.
-In 2012, Julie played a major role in the filming of "Amazing Voice”, Japan’s national television documentary about the diverse face of Canadian music.
+Julie’s latest projects include the Braden/Michels Jazz Project with saxophonist Don Braden and pianist and arranger, David Restivo.
+Julie is a member of Broadsway with fellow vocalists, Heather Bambrick and Diane Leah.
+She has also worked with Decidedly Jazz Danceworks, the Toronto Tabla Ensemble, the Ancient Voices Project, the Madison Celtic Renaissance Consort and the Blackhawk Stringband and JazzWorks Jazz Camp.
+In 2012, Julie played a major role in “Amazing Voice”, Japan’s national television documentary about the diverse face of Canadian music.

 Come Together with saxophonist/flutist, Don Braden (2012)

 Bass and Voice with bassist, George Koller (2010)